MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 2. From a machine with access to your Azure Stack instance, connect via SSH into the new master node using a client such as PuTTY or MobaXterm.

-3. For the SSH username you use "azureuser" and the private key file of the key pair you provided for the deployment of the cluster.
+3. For the SSH username, you use "azureuser" and the private key file of the key pair you provided for the deployment of the cluster.

 4. Run the following commands: